degica/komoju-woocommerce/README.md

 The module should first be set to test mode (sandbox).

 Note - an account with [Komoju](https://komoju.com) is required before using this module.

 ## Installation

-Upload the contents of this repositoryto your server where wordpress and WooCommerce are installed via FTP or other file transfer method to the wordpress/wp-content/plugins directory
+Upload the contents of this repository to your server where wordpress and WooCommerce are installed via FTP or other file transfer method to the wordpress/wp-content/plugins directory

 The [zip file](https://github.com/komoju/komoju-woocommerce/archive/master.zip) needs to be unzipped as follows :